Red Raven (Marvel Comics): Original Red Raven

-Second Red Raven (Dania)
+Dania

 Dania is a Bird-Person who was hatched on the floating island of Aerie (Sky-Island).
 By age 14, Dania had spent most of her life watching the video feeds of Namor and thought that he was responsible for the death of her father (presumed to be the original Red Raven).

 Namor's company Oracle Inc. sought to study the sunken Sky-Island and its technology.
 However, the workers were attacked by Diablo, who sought to harness the technology for himself.
 Dania flew there to protect her people while Diablo resurrected the Bird-People from their suspended animation, leaving Dania and Namor to fight them off.
 One of the Bird-People brought back to life was Dania's father, which left Dania distraught until Namor defeated him.
 Diablo departed after rigging explosives that destroyed Sky-Island.
 Dania chided Namor for his interference with Sky-Island (though she did win a grudging respect for the hero).
 Dania's father later organized his people into building a new Sky-Island.

 During the Civil War storyline, Dania was listed as a foreign national by Tony Stark and was reported to still be active in the United States.

 As part of the Marvel NOW! event, Dania is among the teenage superheroes that were captured by Arcade and forced to fight for his amusement in the pages of Avengers Arena.
 She becomes the second casualty of Arcade's schemes when she tries to escape by flying upward and has her neck broken by an invisible forcefield.
 When Death Locket stumbles into an underground facility, she finds a room where Red Raven's body is stored alongside the others who have died in battle.